4 min read | 8 October, 2020 By Laura Sands

 It’s essential for you and your business to determine what’s sensitive and what’s readily available, and to make employees aware of the implications of over-sharing such information.

-Respect people’s privacy and concentrate on creating a culture where your team feel able to share their goals, ideas and concerns.
+Prevent this by respecting people’s privacy and concentrating on creating a culture where your team feel able to share their goals, ideas and concerns.